 Home Instruction for Parents of Preschool Youngsters (HIPPY) is an evidence-based home visiting program that helps parents prepare their 2, 3, 4 and 5-year old children for success in school and throughout life.
 Using curriculum, story books and other materials, parents strengthen their children’s cognitive, literacy, social/emotional and physical development.
 HIPPY strengthens both communities and families by empowering parents to play an active role in preparing their children for school.

-HIPPY utilizes a peer-delivered, home visitation model, with trained home visitors providing weekly visits to work one-on-one with parents of preschool aged children (those who are 3, 4 and 5).
-Curriculum for 5-year olds follows the child through kindergarten, reinforcing learning through a very intentional home-and-school connection.
+HIPPY utilizes a peer-delivered, home visitation model, with trained home visitors providing weekly visits to work one-on-one with parents of preschool aged children (those who are 2, 3, 4 and 5).
+Curriculum for 5-year-old follows the child through kindergarten, reinforcing learning through a very intentional home-and-school connection.
 The program also provides monthly group meetings.

 Parent Possible is proud to partner with AmeriCorps to make our HIPPY program a success.
 Click here to learn more about AmeriCorps